mobxjs/mobx/docs/api.md

 Creates a new observable [ES6 Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) based on the provided `initialMap`.
 They are very useful if you don't want to react just to the change of a specific entry, but also to their addition and removal.
-Creating observable Maps is the recommended approach for creating dynamically keyed collections if you don't have [enabled Proxies](configuration.md#proxy-support).
+Creating observable Maps is the recommended approach for creating dynamically keyed collections.

 Besides all the language built-in Map functions, the following goodies are available on observable Maps as well: